One Pot Ground Turkey Taco Soup

 Since this is also the busiest time of the year, I’m also looking for meals that are quick and easy.
 This Ground Turkey Taco Soup happens to fit the bill for both a healthy meal, that’s also simple to make in no time!

 This soup is filled with pulses.
 I know what you’re thinking, “wait a minute Whitney, what are pulses?”
-Pulses are the delicious, protein-packed, sustainable foods known as dry peas, chickpeas, lentils and beans.
+Pulses are the delicious foods known as dry peas, chickpeas, lentils and beans.
 I’m sure your pantry is filled with pulses, you just didn’t know that’s what they were called!

 For this recipe, I incorporated black beans, pinto beans and kidney beans into the turkey taco soup.
-Each bowl of this taco soup contains over a 1⁄2 cup serving of pulses, which adds a ton of nutrients to this already healthy recipe!
+Each bowl of this taco soup contains over a 1⁄2 cup serving of pulses!

 Step by step instructions

-1. Cook the turkey.
+- Cook the turkey.
 Drizzle olive oil in a large pot or dutch oven on the stove over medium high heat.
-Add the red onion and ground turkey, cook for about 6-7 minutes or until the turkey is cooked all the way through.
+Add diced red onion and ground turkey, cook for about 6-7 minutes or until the turkey is cooked all the way through.

 How to store and reheat

-• To store: leftover turkey taco soup should be stored in an airtight container in the refrigerator.
+For storage: store leftover turkey taco soup in an airtight container in the refrigerator.
 It is best to enjoy the soup within 5 days.

-• To reheat from the refrigerator: leftover soup can be reheated in a saucepan on the stove over medium heat for 10 minutes.
-It can also be reheated in the microwave in a bowl for 2-3 minutes.
+To reheat from the refrigerator: reheat leftover soup in a saucepan on the stove over medium heat for 10 minutes.
+You can also reheat it in the microwave in a bowl for 2-3 minutes.

 What to serve with taco soup